 The Catlins Heads is located across the Catlins river mouth from Surat Bay.
 A great walk along the beach and rocks with amazing rock formations.

 Surat Bay in the Catlins is a quiet, peaceful and beautiful spot.
-Home to many sea lions, seals and native birds, all of which can be viewed in their natural environment.
+Home to many sea lions and native birds, all of which can be viewed in their natural environment.

 Papatowai is a small settlement in the Catlins district, situated at the mouth of the Tahakopa River.
 With a permanent population of about 30, the population rises dramatically during the holiday season.